ianlucas/cs2-inventory-simulator/docs/rules.md

 - **Type:** `boolean`
 - **Default:** `false`

-Restrict the 3D viewer to attachment features (applying, scraping, and positioning stickers - and keychains in the future).
-Item inspection and the craft item preview fall back to 2D images.
+Restrict the 3D viewer to attachment features (applying, scraping, and positioning stickers, and attaching and positioning charms).
+Everything else (e.g. item inspection and the craft item preview) falls back to 2D images.
 Has no effect when `viewerEnabled` is `false`.

 ### `viewerKey`